PritiKumr/pritikumr.github.io/_posts/articles/2016-07-16-illustrations-vs-words.md

 ---
 layout: post
 title: "Illustrations Vs Words"
 excerpt: "Illustrations or Words,making communication simple and beautiful?
 Words are just too complicated.
 Are they not?
-By the way, too ambuiguous."
+By the way, too ambuiguous..."
 categories: articles
 tags: [language, communication, words, interaction]
 author: venkat_subish